Published

 Small business owners report working longer hours than they used to just a few years ago.

 Six years ago, 30% of small businesses said they were working more hours than they were a year ago.
 In 2022, half (50%) of small business owners said they are working more hours now than they were a year ago.
-This equates to a very significant 20-percentage point increase in the share of small business owners that report working more hours.
+This equates to a very significant 20-percentage point increase in the share of small business owners who report working more hours.

 One factor that might be contributing to owners working longer hours is the persistent worker shortage.
 Right now, we have more than 10.8 million open jobs in the U.S., but only 5.9 million unemployed workers.
 In other words, if every unemployed person in the country found a job, we would still have almost 5 million open jobs.
 The lack of workers is hitting small businesses across almost every industry: Recently, the National Federation of Independent Business (NFIB) found that almost half (47%) of small business owners reported job openings that were hard to fill.